kronozx/nodeecommerce/readme.md

 Next steps would be:
 - Integrate the cart with online payment suites.
 - Keep in mind when to sanitize (preven script injection) when adding a product.
-- CUSTOMIZED GIFTS COMPONENT.
-YOU CREATE THE GIFT, SEE A DEMO OF THIS FUNCTIONALITY AT https://agile-waters-95652.herokuapp.com/cart